The Priority Pass program unlocks airport lounge access around the world.

 * Dependent on number of uses

 The hypothetical example above illustrates that the sweet spot for those who travel sporadically might be better off acquiring a complimentary Priority Pass membership.
 In my opinion, this is a likely better value than the Standard Plus membership, especially for families and infrequent travellers.
-The 10 included visits that come part of the Standard Plus membership are reserved for the primary membership holder and cannot be gifted to friends or family.
+The 10 included visits that come as part of the Standard Plus membership are reserved for the primary membership holder and cannot be gifted to friends or family.

 Priority Pass vs Qantas Club membership – which offers better value?